OrchardForexTutorials/framework_3/README.md

 # Orchard Framework 3

+### Usage

+This project is intended and may be freely used for education and entertainment purposes.
+However, **this project is not suitable for live trading** without relevant knowledge.

 ## v3.01
 - Fix error in PositionInfo_mql4 where SelectByIndex should have returned a boolean but was instead returning an integer
 - Added code to the ExpertBase class needed for grid trading